bahp/django-protondx/docs/modules/testing.rst

     * **Valid credentials and user**: A user who enters correct credentials will be given access to the dataUpload page.
     * **Invalid credentials**: Access rejected and display the following:
       "Your username and password didn't match.
 Please try again."

+On all pages, it was also checked if a user who logged out was subsequently rejected access.
+Logging out using the menu button on the dataUpload or dashboard pages will not impact the user's ability to access the detail view as this authentication is handled separably using Django Rest Framework

 Forms and uploads
 ~~~~~~~~~~~~~~~~~